HwWobbe/WipHww/README.md

       - final results are still indeterminant since the download/install runs are so long in duration, they have not yet completed in some 5 hours
   - will test with live data once the updates are installed
 -  file access achieved - now try for printouts
-  -  if PASS: relocate this text
+  -  if PASS: relocate this text as part of simplifying these files
+    -  AskH : can SQLite run in reserved highOrder memory

 - AsksH (again) re: moving files into folders - reduce frustration